yorku-ease/DataMigrationBenchmarkingTool/README.md

 <details><summary>Configuring the Controller and `config.ini`</summary>

 The Controller depends on the Migration Engine configuration, and you can choose to use one of the already supported engines or create a custom setup in the `custom` folder inside `deployment/controller/examples`.
-Each folder contains a `config.ini` file that needs to be edited for your migration setup.
+Inside each folder, you will find a `config.ini` file located in the `controller` folder.
+This file needs to be edited for your migration setup.

 ### Understanding the `config.ini`